 - How to make complaints and how to contact us

-If we need to change the way in which your personal information is used by us, this Privacy Notice will be updated and if the changes are significant, we will advise you.
+If we need to change how your personal information is used by us, this Privacy Notice will be updated, and if the changes are significant, we will advise you.

 What is Personal Information?